walkerrandolphsmith/finite-state-machines/README.md

 In order for a string to be accepted by this machine there must be exactly one set of transitions such that the last transition is to the final state.

+DFMs are closed under compliment meaning to derive a machine that does not accept binary strings divisible by 3, one could make every final state a non-final state and all non-final states final.

 ## Nondeterministic Finite Machine

 ##Regex